mdefrance/AutoCarver/docs/source/discretizers.rst

    :alt: CategoricalDiscretizer pipeline animation — raw bars, rare-modality grouping, target-rate sort
    :width: 100%
    :align: center

+The final reordering step is what defines the carvers' search space — only consecutive modalities can later be merged.
+How the order is built per target type (target mean for numeric targets, correspondence-analysis first-axis score for multiclass ones) is detailed in :ref:`ModalityOrdering`.

 .. autoclass:: AutoCarver.discretizers.CategoricalDiscretizer
     :members: fit, transform, fit_transform, to_json, summary